CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 Especially in terms of constructors: What arguments would those even take??

-Well, if we think slightly more maths-y (this may be a blessing or a curse, depending on how much you enjoy logic and proof theory), a common approach is "proof by contradiction": If we assume p to be true and we then arrive at a contradiction, it would be silly to keep going; our assumption was false.
+Well, if we think slightly more maths-y (this may be a blessing or a curse, depending on how much you enjoy logic and proof-theory), a common approach is "proof by contradiction": If we assume p to be true and we then arrive at a contradiction, it would be silly to keep going; our assumption was false.

-A different way to say "our assumption was false" is: "we could never write (or, _construct_) that assumption".
+A different way to say "our assumption was false" is: "we could never write (or, _construct_) that assumption according to our logic".
 Now that's beginning to sound more like something we can define in Idris!

 #### The representation of false

-We need a datatype which captures something we cannot construct; a false assumption...
+We need a datatype which captures something we cannot construct; an untrue statement...
 Well, the easiest way to do that would just be to not provide any constructors, no?
 Then there's nothing to call, so we can't construct the datatype!
 Let's try that!